Early History of PBS — Late 1980s to Early 1990s

 2007 – 2008

-The Missouri initiative continues to grow.
-There are over 300 schools currently implementing SW-PBS within approximately 95 school districts.
-There are now thirteen regional consultants located in 8 regional professional development centers (RPDCs), two state-wide secondary/tertiary level consultants, a state website & data analyst consultant, and a state coordinator.
-These positions are funded through the Missouri Department of Elementary and Secondary Education (DESE).
-The consultants participate in monthly 2 ½ day trainings and meetings to collaborate and to be given technical assistance.
+The Missouri initiative continued to grow.
+There were over 300 schools implementing SW-PBS within approximately 95 school districts.
+In addition, the number of regional consultants was increased to 13, including nine consultants located in eight regional professional development centers (RPDCs), two state-wide secondary/tertiary level consultants, a state website & data analyst consultant, and a state coordinator.
+These positions were funded through the Missouri Department of Elementary and Secondary Education (DESE).
+The consultants participated in monthly 2 ½ day trainings and meetings to collaborate and to receive technical assistance.

 The June, 2008 Summer Institute (SI) was attended by over 800 participants.
-Nationally and internationally known experts in SW-PBS presented at the SI including Dr. Robert Horner, co-director of the national PBIS center; Dr. Tim Lewis, national partner and director of Missouri University PBS Center, Dr. Lori Newcomer, national and international PBS trainer; Susan Barrett, state director of Maryland PBIS and consultant to the national center; and Dr. Steven Evans, professor at George Mason University and expert in ADHD and children’s mental health issues.
+Nationally and internationally recognized experts in SW-PBS presented at the SI including Dr. Robert Horner, co-director of the national PBIS center; Dr. Tim Lewis, national partner and director of MU Center for SW-PBS, Dr. Lori Newcomer, national and international SW-PBS trainer; Susan Barrett, state director of Maryland PBIS and consultant to the national center; and Dr. Steven Evans, professor at George Mason University and expert in ADHD and children’s mental health issues.

-Some of the current goals of MO SW-PBS include development of standardized training modules in alignment with state goals and the national PBIS initiative, analysis of the state database related to long-range initiative planning, upgrading of the website, and outreach activities.
+At this time, MO SW-PBS began developing standardized training modules that aligned with state goals and best practices identified by the national PBIS initiative.
+In addition, the state team began analyzing data related to long-range initiative planning, upgrading the website, and conducting outreach activities.

 Back Row: Dr. Nanci Johnson Missouri SW-PBS Web Page and Data Consultant; Susan Brawley, Heart of Missouri SW-PBS Consultant; Dr. Terry Bigby, Kansas City SW-PBS Consultant; Brandi Schumacher, Southeast SW-PBS Consultant; Dr. Tim Lewis, College of Education University of Missouri, Professor; Jill Miller, Northeast SW-PBS Consultant; Dr. Mary Richter, Missouri State Coordinator SW-PBS; Lois Jones, Southwest Missouri SW-PBS Consultant; Bob Rethemeyer, Central Missouri SW-PBS Consultant; Dr. Rob Horner, co-director of the National PBIS Institute.
 Front Row: Linda Bradley, Clinical Associate, University of Missouri-Columbia; Karen Westhoff, St. Louis SW-PBS Consultant; Julia LePage, Director of Effective Practices, DESE; Carol Plumley, Southwest Missouri SW-PBS Consultant; Jo Ann Anderson, South Central Missouri SW-PBS Consultant.

 The June, 2009 Summer Institute attendance exceeded 1,300 participants.
 Training strands for administrators, high schools, elementary schools and middle schools were emphasized.
 Functional behavioral assessment training, autism awareness, and response to intervention were also included.
-The Missouri Department of Elementary and Secondary Education (DESE) awarded recognitions to 134 schools for reaching criteria at bronze, silver and gold level standards.
+The Missouri Department of Elementary and Secondary Education (DESE) recognized 134 exemplary MO SW-PBS schools for achieving bronze, silver and gold level criteria.

-MO SW-PBS personnel continue to hold monthly meetings to: (a) create and revise standardized curriculum, (2) discuss research-based publications to improve training and technical assistance skills, and (3) to determine short and long-range goals for the initiative.
-Active collaboration with other PBS state initiatives and the national center is ongoing.
-We have continued to collaborate with other Missouri agencies and initiatives regarding implementation of proactive services across the three tiers.
-MO SW-PBS is intent on continually upgrading our skills to better serve Missouri schools and districts.
+MO SW-PBS personnel continued to hold monthly meetings to: (a) create and revise standardized curriculum, (2) discuss research-based publications to improve training and technical assistance skills, and (3) to determine short and long-range goals for the initiative.
+Active collaboration with other SW-PBS state initiatives and the national center was ongoing.
+Collaboration continued with other Missouri agencies and initiatives regarding implementation of proactive services across the three tiers.
+The MO SW-PBS team continued to build their capacity to better serve Missouri schools and districts.